-Marketing tricks and operational treats that businesses around the world use to get professional content on-demand.
+Marketing tricks and operational treats that businesses around the world use to acquire professional content on-demand.

 Businesses of all kinds have a need for high-quality photo and video content on a regular basis.